A Novel Site-Specific Inference Model for Urban Canyon Channels: From Measurements to Modeling: MODEL IMPLEMENTATION AND VALIDATION

+We use two second-order statistics, i.e., the root-mean-square (RMS) delay spread and the angular spreads of AoA, and RMSE path loss to validate our proposed model.
+We compute the RMS delay spread as the second central moment of the PDP \cite{kanhere2024calibration} and the angular spread according to the definition of Fleury \cite{fleury2002first}.
 Fig. \ref{fig:CDF} compares the cumulative distribution functions (CDFs) of the parameters between the inference and measured channels.
-In addition, we use the Kolmogorov-Smirnov-test (KS-test) to measure the distance ($D_{\text{ks}}$) between the distributions of the RMS delay spread and the angular spread of the synthetic data and measurement data.
+In addition, we use the Kolmogorov-Smirnov-test (KS-test) to measure the distance ($D_{\text{ks}}$) between the distributions of the RMS delay spread and the angular spread of the synthetic data and the measurement data.
 A smaller $D_{\text{ks}}$ indicates more similarities between the two distributions.
-It can be observed that the inferred channel is well fitted to the measured data in all three scenarios.
-Thus, we need only the canyon widths that are easy to obtain from a map as inputs in order to simulate different streets without requiring additional measurements.
+As illustrated by the CDF curves in Fig. \ref{fig:CDF} and the statistical results in Table III, the proposed model achieves optimal predictive performance across all parameters, thereby substantiating the effectiveness of explicitly modeling the canyon width $D$.

+When comparing the baseline models, two distinctly different performance trends are observed.
+First, regarding the prediction of the RMS delay spread, the ablation baseline generally outperforms the Averaged CDL model.
+This is primarily because the delay spread is dictated by the absolute physical distance of signal propagation and is profoundly influenced by the inherent characteristics of the specific environment.
+Although the ablation baseline forcibly removes the dynamic influence of the street width, it retains the empirical intercept term ($\beta_X^{(0)}$) extracted from the measured data, which is physically equivalent to preserving the initial delay distribution state of that specific environment.
+In contrast, the Averaged CDL model forcibly averages the delay parameters across various scenarios, inherently destroying the fine-grained characteristics of multipath delays within specific urban canyons.